Qatar-4: Planetary system

 In 2016, the Qatar Exoplanet Survey discovered a planet around this star.

+Qatar-4b

 Qatar-4b is a Super-Jupiter orbiting the star Qatar-4 every 1.8 days.
 It was discovered in 2016 by the Qatar Exoplanet Survey (QES).

 This planet has a very short orbit, with only 1.8 days for it to complete an orbit around Qatar-4.
 The period corresponds with a separation of around 0.03 AU, which is almost 20 times closer than Mercury is to the Sun.
 Despite that, it has a perfectly round orbit.
 Since the host is an active star, Qatar-4 may be destroyed by tidal waves from the star.

 Qatar-4b has over 5 times the mass of Jupiter.
 Despite this, it has a radius that is only 13.5% larger than the latter's.
 This planet has an effective temperature of 1,385 K, which classifies as a hot Jupiter, and is denser than Jupiter, with about 4 times the density.